jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 1955.
 The Soviets detonate a truly massive hydrogen bomb.
 Much of my family is still in Eastern Europe.
 I'm in the United States.
 Nuclear war must be prevented.

+Paper, mail, and phone calls are slow.

 Computers are new, powerful, and advancing quickly.
 I should know, I worked at Eckert-Mauchly Computer Corporation on UNIVAC models.
 I'm getting my masters in engineering from UCLA.
 I have so many resources.
 I have so much responsibility.
 I can help prevent nuclear war.

 Must get started.

 1959.
 I'm a researcher at RAND Corporation in Santa Monica.
 The Air Force sends us a list of problems.
 I scan it.
 Pick one: "communication survival in nuclear attacks."
-Most American military communications used high-frequency connections.
+Most American military communications uses high-frequency connections.
 Those are vulnerable to the radiation of nuclear attacks.
 Communication blackouts mean itchy atomic trigger fingers.
-Resilient communication networks prevent nuclear war.
+Resilient communication networks are faster, more reliable and therefore prevent nuclear war.

 Must keep going.